Compact moduli of elliptic K3 surfaces: Introduction

+As such, one of the central questions in moduli theory is to give the aforementioned naturally arising compactifications a stronger geometric meaning by connecting them with a KSBA compactification.
+With this in mind, the goal of this paper is to construct modular compactifications for elliptic K3 surfaces -- compactifications where the degenerate objects are K3 surfaces with controlled singularities -- and understand how they compare to the Satake-Baily-Borel compactification.

+By the Torelli theorem, the moduli space of polarized K3 surfaces is a 19 dimensional locally symmetric variety.
+Similarly, it is well known that the moduli space of elliptic K3 surfaces with a section, which we denote by $W$, is an 18 dimensional locally symmetric variety, corresponding to $U$-polarized K3 surfaces (see \cite{dolgachev,nikulin}).
+Recall that a generic elliptic K3 surface $f : X \to \bP^1$ with section $S$ has 24 $\mathrm{I}_1$ singular fibers.
+Let $F_{\calA} = \sum a_i F_i$ denote the sum of these 24 fibers weighted by $a_i \in \bQ \cap [0,1]^{24}$.
+We consider the closure of the locus of pairs $(f: X \to C, S + F_\calA)$ inside the KSBA moduli space.
+For the moment, we assume all $a_i = a$, so that we can quotient by $S_{24}$.
+Denote the closure of the resulting locus by $\ska$, and let $0 < \epsilon \ll 1$.

-\begin{theorem}(see Theorem \ref{thm:kepsilon} and Theorem \ref{thm:git2}) The proper Deligne-Mumford stacks $\ska$ give modular compactifications of $W$.
-There is an explicit classification of the (possibly reducible) broken elliptic K3 surfaces parametrized by $\kepsilon$, and an explicit morphism $\kepsiloncoarse \to \sbb$.
-Furthermore, the surfaces satisfy $\mathrm{H}^1(X, \calO_X) = 0$ and $\omega_X \cong \calO_X$. \end{theorem}
+\begin{theorem}(see Theorem \ref{thm:kepsilon}, Theorem \ref{thm:git2}, Theorem \ref{thm:appear}, and Figure \ref{eq:diagram}) The proper Deligne-Mumford stacks $\ska$ for $a \in \bQ \cap [0,1]$ give modular compactifications of $W$.
+There is an explicit classification of the broken elliptic K3 surfaces parametrized by $\kepsilon$, and an explicit morphism from the coarse space $\kepsiloncoarse \to \sbb$ to the SBB compactification of $W$.
+Furthermore, the surfaces paramaterized by $\kepsilon$ satisfy $\mathrm{H}^1(X, \calO_X) = 0$ and $\omega_X \cong \calO_X$. \end{theorem}

-\begin{remark} In Section \ref{sec:explicitboundary}, we propose an alternative explicit description of the surfaces parametrized on the boundary more akin to Kulikov models.
-In particular, we give a decomposition of the boundary of the moduli space into combinatorially described parameter spaces. \end{remark}
+Theorem \ref{thm:intro2} shows that the boundary of $\kepsilon$ parametrizes K3 surfaces with slc singularities.
+Although $\kepsilon$ compactifies a moduli spaces of pairs, it gives a natural compactification of the space of elliptic K3s as the choice of fibers is intrinsic.
+Indeed, without a boundary divisor, the moduli space is a non-separated Artin stack.
+In Section \ref{sec:explicitboundary}, we present an alternative explicit description of the surfaces parametrized on the boundary more akin to Kulikov models.
+In particular, we show that we can decompose the boundary of $\ska$ into combinatorially described parameter spaces.